Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 ## Part 1: Terms and Definitions

-Over time, our community has adopted and come up with numerous terms regarding pixel art, texturing and art techniques.
+Over time, our community has adopted and come up with numerous terms regarding pixel art, texturing and the people involved in the process.
 Since these guidelines use these terms extensively, a definitive dictionary must be made for the layman.

 <ol>
   <li id="blending"><b>(Color) Blending</b> refers to the method of transitioning one color into another.
 It mostly occurs around the border between these two colors.